ezsystems/ezplatform/app/config/graphql/README.md

 This directory is intentionally left empty.
-It to be populated by automatically generated GraphQL schema configuration files.
+It is to be populated by automatically generated GraphQL schema configuration files.
 Schema generation is done with the following commands:

 ```
 php bin/console ezplatform:graphql:generate-schema